datacharmer/dbdeployer/README.md

 ## Multiple sandboxes, same version and type

-If you want to deploy several instances of the same version and the same type (for example two single sandboxes of 8.0.4, or two group replication instances with different single-primary setting) you can specify the data directory name and the ports manually.
+If you want to deploy several instances of the same version and the same type (for example two single sandboxes of 8.0.4, or two replication instances with different settings) you can specify the data directory name and the ports manually.

     $ dbdeployer deploy single 8.0.4
     # will deploy in msb_8_0_4 using port 8004